BorisMolch/pfrontend-temp/content/blog/at-awe-europe-patch-brings-the-party-and-our-growing-team.md

 ctatext = ""
 date = ""
 description = "Patch’s presence at AWE EU, the essential XR event, transformed exhibition spaces into dance floors and gave Europe the chance to meet some of our newest team members.
-The week was packed; here are our highlights." draft = true image = "/uploads/patch-team.jpg" slug = "awe-eu-2022-report" title = "At AWE Europe, Patch brings the party - and our growing team" type = ""
+The week was packed; here are our highlights." image = "/uploads/patch-team.jpg" slug = "awe-eu-2022-report" title = "At AWE Europe, Patch brings the party - and our growing team and network" type = ""

 +++